mcinteerj/rdbms-mdb-migration-workshop/guides/medium/data-migration/README.md

 # Overview

-In this section we will migrate the data from the Relationnal Database through MongoSyphon.
+The goal of this section is to migrate data from MySQL to MongoDB Atlas and ensure that the data is transformed through the migration process into an data model optimised for MongoDB.
-The goal is to come up with the config.js file that applies the schema.

-Disclaimer: The following instructions are taken from the MongoSyphon GitHub.
+There are many commercial ETL tools provided by third parties which can be used for this purpose.
+For this exercise, we will use a simple, open source tool known as [MongoSyphon](https://github.com/johnlpage/MongoSyphon) which is available on GitHub.

-MongoSyphon is an Open Source tool that is not supported (officially and otherwise) by MongoDB.
-Information contained in this readme may be inacurate or not reflect the full process behind the program.
+**Disclaimer:** MongoSyphon is an Open Source tool that is not supported (officially and otherwise) by MongoDB.
+Information contained in this readme may not reflect the full process behind the program or any enhancements that may be made to it by its contributors in the future.

-## [Config.js](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/resources/MongoSyphonRessources/configs/Hackathon.js) template and how it works
+## Template and how it works

-The follwing example comes from the official MongoSyphon GitHub.
+The follwing examples/explanation comes from the official [MongoSyphon GitHub](https://github.com/johnlpage/MongoSyphon) where you can also find more detailed documentation.

 ```
 >cat owners.js